of Cedar Graphics

 From the back of a local grocery store to a state of the art award winning print operation, Cedar Graphics has seen it’s share of growth and growing pains.

-In summer of 1955, Charlie Igram, Bill Hutchings, Tony Fontana launched a startup printing company in the back corner of the family grocery store – without permission.
+In summer of 1955, Charlie Igram, Bill Hutchings, and Tony Fontana launched a startup printing company in the back corner of the family grocery store – without permission.
 At the time, store owner H. K. Igram, was traveling overseas.
 Upon his return, H. K. hit the roof when he saw the burgeoning printing operation in his back storeroom.
 Charlie and Bill were forced to frantically look for a new home for the print shop.
 They found space near downtown Cedar Rapids on the corner of 1st Street and 1st Avenue SW and proceeded to move to the new location.
-The company named Igram Press.
+The company was named Igram Press.

 Charlie was the sales person garnering clients and bringing in work, and Bill ran the operation.
 They each operated whatever equipment was necessary to get jobs out on time for their growing customer base.
 As the business grew, they hired skilled craftsmen and gained a reputation for quality and fast service.
 There had been a void in the area for a quality printer, and Igram Press was filling that void quickly.